All ingredients are individually packaged, but our central facility

 “Pepperoni and cheese” is such a classic pizza order… why mess with a good thing?
 On this flatbread, the cheese is creamy, indulgent burrata.
-The "pepperoni"?
+The “pepperoni?”
 Salty prosciutto, crisped to the perfect biting texture.
 This flatbread also is dotted with tomatoes and spiced with a dash of red pepper flakes… bringing a bit more class to the classic.
+Tip: To remove the core of a tomato, carefully cut a shallow circle around the stem with a small knife, then remove circle.

 Core tomato and cut into ¼" slices.